revaturelabs/metrics-api/README.md

 * Click Attach existing policies directly
 * Search for the policy you have just created (you may need to hit the refresh button above the policies list)
 * Click the checkbox selecting that policy
+* Search for the AmazonS3FullAccess error
+* Click the checkbox selecting that policy
 * Click Next: Tags
 * Click Next: Review
 * Click Create User